Data highlight

 Sex education is a way of providing information, skills, and understanding about various aspects of human sexuality to students.
 The goal of sex education is to give individuals the knowledge and skills to enable them to make informed decisions about their sexual health, relationships, and behaviors.

 Sex education is often conceptualized as only educating students about reproduction, puberty, and sexual health.
-However, sex education curricula have evolved to address interpersonal relationships (such as healthy romantic relationships and indications of trafficking) and consent.
+However, its curriculum has evolved to address interpersonal relationships (such as healthy romantic relationships and indications of trafficking) and consent.
+Experts have pointed out that if students do not receive comprehensive education, many turn to inadequate or harmful sources to fill in their knowledge gaps.

 This issue brief was written by Metriarch staff as part of our Data Lookbook.